bhi-kimlab/neticspy/README.md

 ## Note
 The default value of beta (restart probability) is 0.4.

-Available rank aggregation methods are 'SUM', 'MEDIAN' and 'RRA'.

-Input files for differentially expressed genes and proteins are optional.

 ## References
 Dimitrakopoulos, Christos, et al. "Network-based integration of multi-omics data for prioritizing cancer genes." *Bioinformatics* 34.14 (2018): 2441-2448.